friflo/Friflo.Json.Fliox/CONTRIBUTING.md

 ## Found an Issue?

+Before creating a **New issue** check if it is already reported at [friflo/Friflo.Json.Fliox/issues](https://github.com/friflo/Friflo.Json.Fliox/issues).
+If yes it is sufficient to comment on this issue.

 Create a **Fork** of [friflo/Fliox.Examples](https://github.com/friflo/Fliox.Examples) and add the source to reproduce the issue.
 Use either the **Demo** or **Todo** example.
 Choose the one which fits better.